mira-kine/advanced-react-notes/week 1 notes/msw.md

-## Lecture 1.26.2022 - Mock Service Worker (MSW)
+# Lecture 1.26.2022 - Mock Service Worker (MSW)

-### HTTP Requests
+## HTTP Requests Review

 - client side goes to site, makes api request --> http request --> serverside runs a code --> response --> back to client side as [{data:results}]
 - what happens if API data base is down?

-### Mock Service Worker
+## Mock Service Worker Purpose

-- so you create a mock API database that mocks the data base you will actually be using
+- you create a mock API database that mocks the data base you will actually be using
   - this way if the database is down, your test can still work
 - mock service worker interrupts the http request, so that the response is sent back from the mock service worker rather than the API

-### how to set up MSW
+## How to set up MSW

-- import {rest} from 'msw' and {setupServer} from 'msw/node
-- rest is for REST API -> what we are using to communicate with API for now
+1. import {rest} from 'msw' and {setupServer} from 'msw/node - rest is for REST API -> what we are using to communicate with API for now
-- req(request) - to get request data
-- res(response) - mimic api response
-- ctx (context) - mimic the json sent from the response
-  - IN THIS ORDER. variable name does not matter, but order does
+2. set up a const server = setupServer()
+3. use rest.httpsVerb for ex rest.get()
+4. first argument for your verb is api end point (for ex. api's url)
+5. second argument is a call back function () with **three arguments: req, res, ctx** - **req(request)** - to get request data - **res(response)** - mimic api response -> this is a function.
+It is what we will call. we will give it ctx - **ctx (context)** - mimic the json sent from the response -> uses the same .json() method that our call uses in the api response (not the mock one) - **IN THIS ORDER** variable name does not matter, but order does
+6. return your response that takes your mock json object as argument
+   - for ex res(ctx.json(mockResponse))
+     -when you console log your fetch call, the object you receive is what you want to mimic in your .json() in your msw.
+You can also use postman or look in the network tab to get your data - for ex: const mockResponse = [{id: 1, pokemon: pikachu}]

+### MSW code example

 ```
-// 'rest' is the api endpoint that we want to hit
-// use your HTTP verbs so for ex .get
-// in the argument of the verb, we get the api
-// first argument is api endpoint (like a url), then a call back function
-// the call back function auto gets passed 3 arguments: req, res, and ctx
-const server = setupServer(rest.get(`api url`, () => {
+const server = setupServer(rest.get(`api url`, (req, res, ctx) => {
-    return
+    return res(ctx.json(mockResponse))
 }))
 ```